tawi1/DotsTrafficCity/docs/source/fcg.rst

 	.. image:: /images/integration/fcg5.png
 	`Result`

 #.
-Now need to bind local block to share the result with the same blocks.
+Now need to bind local block to share the result with the same local blocks.
 #.
 Select generated `FCG prefab container`.

 	.. image:: /images/integration/fcg5_2.png

 #.
-Tick on `Show scene binding` option.
+Tick on `Show scene binding` option in the inspector.
 #.
 Select local block in the prefab stage on the scene.

 	.. image:: /images/integration/fcg6.png